 Summer Suit Tip #2

 There is a time and a place though; I wouldn’t be showing off those legs if you’re heading to a big monthly meeting – but for everyday summer office wear, worn correctly they can be pulled off in the most stylish and suitable ways.
-Try it, I dare you – you and your boss will be thanking me!
+Try it, I dare you.
+You and your boss will be thanking me!

 Summer Suits Tip #3

 Light colours.
 Fine, you tried it and turns out your boss doesn’t like shorts and you have to wear long pants and a long sleeve shirt – that’s fine… just don’t go wearing funeral attire to work.
-Wearing black and deep blues is going to attract the heat…dark colours absorb all wavelengths of light rather than reflecting it like light colours, ergo – they get hot!
+Wearing black and deep blues are going to attract the heat…dark colours absorb all wavelengths of light rather than reflecting it like light colours, ergo – they get hot!

 Stone pants and a light blue business shirt are a great combination for a summer suit and still adhering to all those work rules but not let your body turn into an oven under them.
 I’ve found over the years that rolling AKA cuffing your pants allows a slight breeze to pass and also gives you the chance to show both your ankles and new summer boat shoes off.